rspamd/rspamd/doc/faq.md

 };
 ```

-Please note, that rmilter will sign merely mail for the **authenticated** users, hence you should also ensure that `{auth_authen}` macro
-is passed to milter on `MAIL FROM` stage:
+Please note that rmilter will sign mail only for **authenticated** users, hence you should also ensure that `{auth_authen}` macro is passed to the milter at the `MAIL FROM` stage:

     milter_mail_macros =  i {mail_addr} {client_addr} {client_name} {auth_authen}

-It is also possible to sign mail for unauthenticated users which come from the local networks.
+It is also possible to sign mail for unauthenticated users from the local network.
 To implement that, you could add the following option to your configuration:

 ~~~ucl
 dkim {